ScooloV/bbpedia/docs/core_rules.md

-Once an active player has declared they will perform a Block action and nominated their target, the next thing to do is to compare the Strength characteristic of both players, including any Strength modifierrs granted by Skills or Traits or offered by 'assists' from team-mates (see opposite).
+Once an active player has declared they will perform a Block action and nominated their target, the next thing to do is to compare the Strength characteristic of both players, including any Strength modifiers granted by Skills or Traits or offered by 'assists' from team-mates (see opposite).
 If one player is stronger than the other, they are more likely to knock their opponent down:

-« If both players have the same Strength characteristic,
+* If both players have the same Strength characteristic,

 after modificcation, one block dice is rolled.

-« If one player has a higher Strength characteristic, after
+* If one player has a higher Strength characteristic, after

 modificcation, a pool of two block dice is rolled and the coach of the stronger player selects which result to apply.

-« If one player has a Strength characteristic that is more than double that of their opponent, after modificcation, a pool of three block dice is rolled and the coach of the
+* If one player has a Strength characteristic that is more than double that of their opponent, after modificcation, a pool of three block dice is rolled and the coach of the

 stronger player selects which result to apply.

-ASSISTING A BL0CK
+ASSISTING A BLOCK
 The Strength characteristic of the player that is performing the Block action, or of the player that is the target of the Block action, can be modifiedd by assists offered by team- mates that are in a position